anmarjarjees/java-oop-uml/README.md

 # Packages Naming Conventions
 Package names are written in all lower case to avoid conflict with the names of classes or interfaces.

-Companies use their reversed Internet domain name to begin their package names—for example, com.example.mypackage for a package named mypackage created by a programmer at example.com.
+Companies use their reversed Internet domain name to begin their package names — for example, com.example.mypackage for a package named mypackage created by a programmer at example.com.

 Packages in the Java language itself begin with java. or javax.